 No, the Sale Notice will outline the minimum deposit you will need to make, in cash or certified funds, as well as the time period and method for handling the balance.
 You will generally have only 30 minutes to have the deposit funds in hand, so be sure to plan for that or the bid process will start over again.

 If you have additional questions about tax and lien foreclosures, turn to us at The Kania Law Firm.
-We have served North Carolina for 35 years with exceptional legal services for real estate, estates, business, and judicial tax and lien foreclosures.
+We have served North Carolina for 35 years with exceptional legal services.
 Contact us today to learn more.